Payload transports

 process.
 Delivery is a pluggable transport object implementing

-PayloadTransport, selected on an Engine.
+PayloadTransport, selected on the launcher.

 The default (PipeTransport) is fine for plain CLI and PHP-FPM; the other